aleju/imgaug-doc/index.rst

 `imgaug` is a library for image augmentation in machine learning experiments.
-It supports a wide range of augmentation techniques, allows to easily combine these, has a simple yet powerful stochastic interface, can augment images and keypoints/landmarks on these and offers augmentation in background processes for improved performance.
+It supports a wide range of augmentation techniques, allows to easily combine these and to execute them in random order or on multiple CPU cores, has a simple yet powerful stochastic interface and can not only augment images, but also keypoints/landmarks, bounding boxes, heatmaps and segmentation maps.

 .. figure:: images/examples_basics/heavy.jpg
     :alt: Heavy augmentations